 This is something which is unique to pharaoh Ramesses II.

 Because of its distance from Aswan, quite a few independent travelers tend to exclude a visit to the site.
-This is a shame really because it really is one of the most fascinating attractions in all of Egypt.
-With that having been said, many of our all-inclusive Egypt vacation packages do include a visit to Abu Simbel Temples, as do many of our all-inclusive Nile cruise holidays.
+This is a shame really because it really is one of the most fascinating Egypt tourist attractions.
+With that having been said, many of our all-inclusive Egypt vacation packages do include a visit to Abu Simbel Temples, as do most of our all-inclusive luxury Lake Nasser cruises.